Semiparametric adaptive estimation under informative sampling: Numerical study

-Boxplots for estimated $\hat{b}$ are shown in Figure \ref{fig:2}.
-Under Scenario S1, the sampling weights were equal and no extra information was available from the sampling weights.
-Thus, the performances of the estimators were approximately the same.
-Under Scenario 2, the CC estimator was biased owing to the sampling weights.
-When the weight model was correctly specified, the CML estimator performed well.
-In addition, the semiparametric efficient estimator using the parametric model was efficient.
-The efficiency improved with increase in the information ($E^{00} \rightarrow E^{10} \rightarrow E^{11}$).
-Under Scenario 3, the weight model was incorrectly specified and the CML estimator was biased.
-The semiparametric efficient estimators exhibited good performance owing to the resulting estimator being information orthogonal to the nuisance parameter model.
-Under Scenario S4, performance of the estimators were similar to those under Scenario S2; however, the efficiency improvement using the optimal estimating equations was slightly smaller.
-This is because the sampling mechanism in S4 was simpler than that in S2. the 95\% coverage probabilities with estimated standard errors using the \eqref{sd_formula} are presented in Table \ref{tab:2}.
-The coverage probabilities were acceptable and close to the nominal level.
+Figure \ref{fig:2} presents boxplots of estimates for the slope parameter $b$.
+Under Scenario S1, the sampling weights were equal and no additional information could be inferred from these weights.
+Consequently, the performance of the estimators was roughly equivalent.
+Under Scenario 2, the CC estimator exhibited bias due to the sampling weights, and the CML estimator worked well as the sampling weights were correct.
+Moreover, the semiparametric efficient estimators that employed parametric models were efficient, with efficiency improving as information increased ($E^{00} \rightarrow E^{10} \rightarrow E^{11}$).
+Under Scenario 3, misspecified weight models caused bias for the CML estimators.
+However, the proposed estimators with the parametric working model demonstrated good performance due to the robustness against misspecification of the working model as discussed in Theorem \ref{thm.2}.
+Additionally, the DML estimator slightly outperformed the other estimators because it theoretically attains the semiparametric efficiency bound.
+Table \ref{tab:2} outlines the 95\% coverage probabilities with estimated standard errors using the \eqref{sd_formula}.
+The coverage probabilities were acceptable, closely aligning with the nominal level across all scenarios.